 Attorneys for College Students in Des Moines, IA

 The consequences for college students accused of a crime can be more complicated.
-In addition to fighting the criminal charges in the courtroom, the student might also face a disciplinary action at the college or university even if the crime did not occur on campus.
+In addition to fighting the criminal charges in the courtroom, the student might also face disciplinary action at the college or university even if the crime did not occur on campus.
 Even if the criminal charges are ultimately dropped, the student can be expelled and the disciplinary record can follow the student throughout educational pursuits.

 The attorneys at McCarthy & Hamrock, P.C. represent college students attending area colleges including the two four-year private colleges in Des Moines: